LeedsRaspJam/OTIS/docs/_sources/licensing.rst.txt

 This kit is certified open source hardware - `certification.oshwa.org/uk000011.html`_

-The name - OTIS by Martin Parker (martinparkers.com_)
+The name - OTIS and videos by Martin Parker (martinparkers.com_)

 Boards, schematics, all other diagrams, these instructions and anything else not listed by Matthew Charlston (twitter_) and James Cook (jaminit.co.uk_)